doctrine/dbal/UPGRADE.md

 # Upgrade to 3.4

+## Deprecated `ConsolerRunner`.

+The `ConsoleRunner` class has been deprecated.
+Use Symfony Console documentation to bootstrap a command-line application.

 ## Deprecated `Visitor` interfaces and `visit()` methods on schema objects.

 The following interfaces and classes have been deprecated: